Monthly Temporal Aggregation of NDVI for Land Cover Change

 }

-# Stamp provenance attributes directly into xarray dataset
+# Stamp provenance attributes directly into the xarray dataset

 monthly_composite.attrs.update({